Cathy Waterman

 Cathy Waterman is a California based jewelry designer and a member of the Council of Fashion Designers of America.
-She designs “ethereal, feminine, lyrical” jewelry using recycled metals and fair trade stones.
+She designs “ethereal, feminine, lyrical” jewelry using recycled metals and fair trade stones, and her work is characterized by its use of 22k gold and platinum.

 History

 Waterman spent her childhood in California.
 Her first jewelry design sketches she designed for herself.
 In 1990 Waterman launched her brand.
 Since 1997 Waterman is in a partnership with Ylang 23, which debuted many of Waterman´s collections like “Love of My Life” Album of Rings in 2009 and “Wild Love” Collection in 2010.

 Waterman is married to pop lyricist Eddie Kislinger and they have three children together.

 Designs

 On May 3, 2014 Michelle Obama wore Cathy Waterman earrings to the White House Correspondents Dinner.
 On January 21, 2013 Mrs. Obama wore a Cathy Waterman necklace and earrings to the Presidential Inauguration which are now in the Smithsonian Museum.
 On May 24, 2011 Mrs. Obama attended a state dinner at Buckingham Palace wearing Cathy Waterman earrings.

 Singer Taylor Swift performed at the 2014 Grammy Awards wearing Cathy Waterman earrings.

 Cathy Waterman designed the jewelry featured in the film Snow White and the Huntsman including the recycled gold vine earrings with black sapphires and diamonds worn by Charlize Theron and the gold ring worn by Kristen Stewart.

-Julia Louis Dreyfus wore Cathy Waterman jewelry on the TV show VEEP.
+Julia Louis-Dreyfus wore Cathy Waterman jewelry on the TV show VEEP.

 Matthew McConaughey proposed to Camila Alves with a Cathy Waterman engagement ring.

 Stephen Moyer proposed to his True Blood costar Anna Paquin with a Cathy Waterman ring.

 Academy Award winner Julia Roberts wearing Cathy Waterman.

 Photographer Sally Mann wore Cathy Waterman jewelry on the cover of New York Times Magazine.